team-affix/apm/docs/concepts.md

 - Name-based overrides prevent unresolved peer conflicts: if multiple packages reference a dependency with the same top-level name, direct deps take precedence and peers are disallowed unless overridden transitively
 - Installation lays out deps under `deps/<PackageName>` preserving topological order

+See [dependencies.md](dependencies.md) for a detailed guide to dependency management and peer resolution.

 ## Decentralization, anonymity, and resilience

-- There is no central registry; anyone can run a server and mirror packages
+- There is no central registry; anyone can run a server and mirror packages.
+See [philosophy/resilience.md](philosophy/resilience.md).
-- Push and pull transfer full dependency trees so a registry can stand alone if others disappear
+- Push and pull transfer full dependency trees so a registry can stand alone if others disappear.
+See [philosophy/design.md](philosophy/design.md).
-- The protocol does not bind identities to packages; registry operators may layer policies independently if desired
+- The protocol does not bind identities to packages; registry operators may layer policies independently if desired.
+See [philosophy/anonymity.md](philosophy/anonymity.md).